ros2/ros2_documentation/source/Tutorials/Simulators/Creating-a-Robot-Simulation-Webots.rst

 Precedent tutorials
 ^^^^^^^^^^^^^^^^^^^

-This tutorial assume you followed the following tutorials: :doc:`../Creating-Your-First-ROS2-Package` and :doc:`../Launch-Files/Using-ROS2-Launch-For-Large-Projects`.
+This tutorial assume you followed the tutorials :doc:`../Creating-Your-First-ROS2-Package` and :doc:`../Launch-Files/Using-ROS2-Launch-For-Large-Projects`.

 Install Webots
 ^^^^^^^^^^^^^^

-Go on the `Webots Github release page <https://github.com/cyberbotics/webots/releases/latest>`_ to download the Debian package and then run the following command, ``VERSION`` being the version of Webots you downloaded.:
+Go on the `Webots Github release page <https://github.com/cyberbotics/webots/releases/latest>`_ to download the Debian package and then run the following command, ``VERSION`` being the version of Webots you downloaded:

 .. code-block:: bash